MarekWlodarskii/TrainingApp-Backend/README.md

-# Training App - Frontend
+# Training App - Backend
 Training application for tracking workouts and calculating various fitness metrics such as intensity, volume, and progress over time.
 The app allows users to log their exercises and monitor performance.
 # Frontend
 [Here](https://github.com/MarekWlodarskii/TrainingApp-Frontend)